GU-CLASP/language-and-perception/events/positronic-brain/positronic-brain.md

 **Important dates:**

-* Submission of extended abstracts: 29 Oktober 2024
+* Submission of extended abstracts: 29 October 2024
 * Notification of acceptance: 7 November 2024
 * Camera Ready: 15 November 2024

-All deadlines are 11:59PM CET-00:00
+All deadlines are 11:59PM UTC-12:00 ("anywhere on Earth").

 **Workshop description**